 Oodnadatta Track Itinerary & Must-See Stops

-Marree to William Creek (204 kms // 2.5 hours)
+Marree To William Creek (204 Kms // 2.5 Hours)

 Dog Fence

 The famously long South Australian dog fence spans 5,400 km and protects sheep in “the sheep zone” from dingoes.
-While it’s not much to look at, it tells an interesting story of the history of the dingo fence and the role it has played on the local environment.
+While it’s not much to look at, it tells an interesting story of the history of the dingo fence and the role it has played in the local environment.

 If you’ve visited the fence near the Breakaways in Coober Pedy, you’ll see a different stretch of it just west of Marree.
 From Marree, you can also link up with the Birdsville Track.
 It’s another outback track that ventures north into the Simpson Desert.

 Dingo Fence, Oodnadatta Track